CL Climate: Past, Present & Future

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Johannes Winckler for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Award is awarded to Johannes Winckler for the poster/PICO entitled:

 The neglected nonlocal effects of deforestation (Winckler, J.; Reick, C.; Pongratz, J.)

 Johannes Winckler is a PhD candidate in the Max Planck Institute for Meteorology, Hamburg (Germany).
 His research focuses on the biogeophysical effects of deforestation, for instance triggered by changes in albedo and transpiration, in climate models.